 Updated: Jan 30

 “Lumbo” refers to the lumbar spine which is located on the lower part of the spine.
-L1-L5 are the five-vertebra located below the thoracic region of the spine and above the sacral region.
-Our Spinal Column, also called our vertebral column, is made up of 24 bones that hold the body in an upright position.
+L1-L5 are the five vertebrae located below the thoracic region of the spine and above the sacral region.
+Our Spinal Column also called our vertebral column, is made up of 24 bones that hold the body in an upright position.
 The 24 bones, called vertebrae, make up the vertebral column which consists of 5 regions.
-The 5 regions are (from top to bottom) cervical spine, thoracic spine, lumbar spine, sacrum, and coccyx.
+The 5 regions are (from top to bottom) the cervical spine, thoracic spine, lumbar spine, sacrum, and coccyx.
 The lumbar spine facilitates various movements in different planes: front and back (flexion and extension), side to side (side bending), and twisting (rotation).
 The lumbar spine (L1-L5) is located above the sacrum which is located between the right and left pelvic bones.
-When there is a change in posture of the pelvis, there is also a change in posture of the sacrum and lumbar spine.
+When there is a change in the posture of the pelvis, there is also a change in the posture of the sacrum and lumbar spine.